odicenta/Operationalizing-Machine-Learning-Udacity-Project2/README.md

 The dataset Bank marketing consists on data pertaining to a marketing campaign that determines if a customer contacted by the campaign will contract the product or not.
 ![dataset](./resources/DEM_1.png)

 AutoML is run using the dataset, and the best model is used as the candidate to be deployed.
-In this case the model is a VOtingEnsemble model with an accuracy of about 92%.
+In this case the model is a VotingEnsemble model with an accuracy of about 92%.
 ![experiment completed](./resources/DEM_2.png)

 Different models have been run, as it can be seen in the following image.
 The ensemble models seem to be the ones performing best among all.